Limiting Reagent (Reactant)

 The amount of Na2O produced in this reaction is 2.23 mol.

-Step 2: To calculate the remaining amount of excess reagent.
+Step 2: Calculate the remaining amount of excess reagent.

 O2 is the excess reagent.